ibm-cloud-docs/power-iaas/modifying-instance.md

 ## Resizing an instance by using the IBM console
 {: #resizing-vm}

-To resize a {{site.data.keyword.powerSys_notm}} instance after its [initial creation](/docs/infrastructure/power-iaas?topic=power-iaas-creating-power-virtual-server), complete the following steps.
+To resize a {{site.data.keyword.powerSys_notm}} instance after its [initial creation](/docs/infrastructure/power-iaas?topic=power-iaas-creating-power-virtual-server), complete the following steps:

-If the VM is inactive, you can change the processor type to **Dedicated** or **Shared** and adjust the amount of memory however you'd like.
-The minimum and maximum values for **Memory (GB)** and **Entitled capacity** are recalculated based on the type of processor.
-When you choose to resize an active VM, you cannot change the processor type.
-The minimum amount of **Memory (GB)** and **Entitled capacity** are half of what was allocated at provisioning time, while their maximum amount is double.
-{: tip}

 1. Go to the IBM console's **Virtual server instances** tab and click your instance.